Physicians who choose to relocate to Nova Scotia from elsewhere in the world face significant financial barriers.

-- Be considered an international medical graduate
+- be considered an IMG

-- Have signed a contract to practise in Nova Scotia and have successfully completed the Nova Scotia Practice Ready Assessment Program (applicants must be within first two years of practice)
+- have signed a contract to practise in Nova Scotia and have successfully completed the Nova Scotia Practice Ready Assessment Program (applicants must be within first two years of practice)

 A selection committee will evaluate applications based on factors including:

-- Identified financial need
+- identified financial need

-- Intention to practise in Nova Scotia
+- intention to practise in Nova Scotia

-- Perceived ability of applicant to reach full licensure, based on where they are in the process
+- perceived ability of applicant to reach full licensure, based on where they are in the process

 About the grant